nyeongna/nyeongna/README.md

 ### <div align="center">I'm JAEJIN, a final year Computer Science student at The Chinese University of Hong Kong 👨‍💻</div>
-- 🌱 I’m currently learning Data Engineering (AirFlow & EC2)
+- 🌱 I’m currently learning Data Engineering (AirFlow & AWS Services)
 - ⚡ Strong belief in the world driven by the data
 <br/>